wackypiyush/backend-Medhive/README.md

-# Introduction
+# MedHive (Hospital Bed Booking API)
-MedHive is a revolutionary platform that simplifies the process of booking a hospital bed.
-With this, patients can book a bed from the comfort of their homes and avoid the hassle of waiting in long queues at the hospital.
-This platfrom aims to provide a seamless experience to patients.
+Welcome to MedHive, a revolutionary platform that simplifies the process of booking a hospital bed.
+MedHive allows patients to book a bed from the comfort of their homes, eliminating the hassle of waiting in long queues at the hospital.
+Our platform aims to provide a seamless experience to patients seeking hospital accommodations.

-For now, platform is using just Odisha Hospital names and the dummy data around it.
-The appointment is showed in our database.
+## Key Features

-One of the key features of MedHive is the real-time bed/cost information.
-Patients can use the app to check the availability of beds in the hospital in real-time, enabling them to plan their visits accordingly.
-They can also get an estimate of the cost of room and can select the best hospital.
+Real-Time Bed/Cost Information: One of the standout features of MedHive is real-time bed and cost information.
+Patients can use the app to check the availability of beds in the hospital in real-time, allowing them to plan their visits accordingly.
+Additionally, they can get an estimate of the cost of a room, helping them make informed decisions about their healthcare expenses.

-Another feature is that the platform provides patients with a directory of all the specialties available in the hospital, along with their location.
+Specialty Directory: MedHive provides patients with a comprehensive directory of all the specialties available in the hospital, along with their respective locations.
+This feature simplifies the process of finding the right department or specialist, ensuring patients receive the care they need promptly.

-# Getting Started
+## Getting Started
-1. Installation Process
+Installation Process
-    - `python -m venv venv`
-    - `venv\Scripts\activate`
-    - `pip install -r requirements.txt`
-2. Software dependencies
-3. Latest releases
-4. API references
+To set up the MedHive API on your local machine, follow these steps:

+1. Create a virtual environment: python -m venv venv

+2. Activate the virtual environment:
+On Windows: venv\Scripts\activate
+On macOS and Linux: source venv/bin/activate

+3. Install the required dependencies: pip install -r requirements.txt

+4. Run the API:
-5. To Run --> `uvicorn main:app --host 0.0.0.0 --port 8000`
+uvicorn main:app --host 0.0.0.0 --port 8000

-6. To Quit --> Press `Ctrl+C`
+5. To quit the API, press Ctrl+C.

+## Note
+The video file is attached on the portfolio website showcasing the whole web platform.
+This repository contains the API file written in Python using FastAPI.
+The database is hosted on a local machine since free hosting options are not available.
+The frontend is not hosted yet; it's currently in development.

+Feel free to explore the API and its functionalities.
+For any questions or inquiries, please contact us at wacky.piyush@gmail.com.

+Thank you for your interest in MedHive.
+We look forward to providing a seamless bed booking experience for patients.